Skip to main content

 Share data across flows

-To create a Hopper flow, you need two flows — a producer and a consumer.
-They can belong to the same folder and share tags.
 In the producer flow, use setOutput to publish key-value pairs that other flows can access:

 setOutput("TOKEN", "abc123", "USER_ID", "42");

-const token = workflowInputs["TOKEN"];
+const token = inputs["TOKEN"];

-const userId = workflowInputs["USER_ID"];
+const userId = inputs["USER_ID"];

 A consumer flow will not run until its producer has published.
 This is why Run Rules ordering matters — see below.

-Run Hopper flows
+Run flows that share data

 Producers and consumers must be included in the same scheduled run.